 GMAT does not allow you to skip questions, so you have to answer all the questions presented to you.
 Hence, even if you don’t know the answer to a question, you shouldn’t waste your time on them.
 Mark an answer and move on to the next question.
 Unlike other tests, there is no negative marking for marking a wrong answer on the GMAT.

-My Target GMAT Score – Is there a GMAT Score Calculator I can use?
+GMAT score – Is there a GMAT score calculator I can use?

 Understanding GMAT Score Reports and GMAT Enhanced Score Report (ESR)